- Many users bumped into the GWXUX.exe application error when trying to upgrade their OS.

 - After the scan is complete, you’ll be notified if SFC has managed to find and repair the corrupt files.
 If the corrupted files have been repaired the GWXUX.exe Application Error should be fixed.

-Solution 2 – Reinstall your Windows
+3. Reinstall your Windows

 If the issue cannot be fixed with SFC scan, and you’re still getting GWXUX.exe Application Error you might need to reinstall your current version of Windows.
-If you don’t know how to do it, hire someone to do it for you.